dcmb-courses/bioinf606-2019/README.md

   	git remote add origin git@github.com:bioboot/web-2017.git
   	git push -u origin gh-pages

-Then preview your new site online: https://bioboot.github.io/web-2017/ and visit the repo itself to see if everything is ship-shape: https://github.com/bioboot/web-2017
+Then preview your new site online: https://bioboot.github.io/web-2019/ and visit the repo itself to see if everything is ship-shape: https://github.com/bioboot/web-2019

-### Biocomputing bootcamp website for 2016
+### Biocomputing bootcamp website for 2016-2018

+See: http://bioboot.github.io/web-2018/ and 2015 site setup details below.
+See: http://bioboot.github.io/web-2017/ and 2015 site setup details below.
-See: http://bioboot.github.io/web-2016/  asnd 2015 site setup details below.
+See: http://bioboot.github.io/web-2016/ and 2015 site setup details below.

 ### Biocomputing bootcamp website for 2015,